 We have been studying communication for the past week so I did a lesson about how visuals, colours and logos can communicate certain ideas and feelings.
 I then showed my students our new site and said, "What do you think?"
 Their reaction - it was good but parts of it were boring because it didn't show them as a class.
 Secretly as a teacher I was thrilled about this response and had even hoped for it.
 So I simply asked, "What do you like?
 What do you want to change?" and that is when the real magic began.

-My students told me that this websites should have more of them throughout it.
+My students told me that this website should have more of 'them' throughout it.
 So they split into teams and each took on a part of the website.
 A few students started to create a new banner for the class site.
 It was important to them that they identified us as 5EM and include our school crest.
 This was who they were and conveying that on the homepage was important to them.

 Also on the homepage, they wanted to have a class picture.
 So of course what else would we be but have a class photo shoot?
 It was great to see their personalities shine.

 One of the best things I felt they did was create an introduction video for our homepage using iPods to record the video and iMovie to create the video.
 The video was inclusive of every student where each student said hello.
 The team in charge of the video wanted to celebrate the different languages spoken within our class.
 Any student who could speak another language said hello in their language.
 I felt that showed the diversity of our class and our identity as a real community coming together from various backgrounds.
 As part of this video, another team created an original piece of music using GarageBand.
 The students tried to included different instruments and think about what message the music could convey.
 Together, the two groups merged their products and the music was added to their iMovie project.

 We used a number of pictures the students had taken on their digital scavenger hunt the week before to be part of the banners on each of the other pages.
 They wanted to see their faces on every page and I couldn't agree more!
 I love having the students be the photographer in my class and seeing the class through their eyes.